marcos-sem-s/datacamp-exercises/Introduction to SQL/01 - Relational Databases.md

 - [x] Servers are usually personal computers such as laptops.
 - [ ] Data from a database is physically stored on a server.

+> That's right!
+While it is technically possible for a laptop to be a server, laptops aren't well suited to the job since they are not powerful enough to handle many requests at once and don't have as much storage capacity as larger computers.

 <br>

 ## Finding data types